Call for Participation

 - Lightning Talk – A collection of brief presentations comprise a single 50-minute session; time is reserved for Q&A as needed.

-Proposal submissions are being solicited in five areas of interest, and will be reviewed and selected by a Program Committee comprised of distinguished representatives from the R&E community.
-We're counting on your innovative contributions to make the 2017 Internet2 Technology Exchange an invaluable technical program.
+The Call for Proposals is now CLOSED.
+Submissions were solicited in five areas of interest, and were reviewed and selected by a Program Committee comprised of distinguished representatives from the R&E community.
+Your innovative contributions make the 2017 Internet2 Technology Exchange an invaluable technical program!

 The R&E community has traditionally been at the forefront of advanced networking, developing new and innovative ways to support emerging challenges in support of scientific research, network research, and distance education.
 In recent years, the complexity of advanced networks has exploded with the widespread introduction of software-defined networking (SDN), the integration of compute and storage, and the exponentially increasing requirements for data intensive science.